-Anyone else wanna fulfill their lifelong dream and help cutie little turtles make it to the ocean?
-Our ILP Mexico volunteers are lucky lucky because they can cross this off their bucket lists, no problem.
+Anyone else want to fulfill their lifelong dream and help cutie little turtles make it to the ocean?
+Our ILP Mexico volunteers are lucky lucky because they can cross this off their bucket list, no problem.

 Dreamy beaches, the best tacos, jungle adventures … plus baby sea turtles?
 Do it all on a semester living abroad in Mexico — come fill out an application and snag your spot!

 Anyone who is teaching English in Mexico for semester with ILP can come release actual baby sea turtles in the ocean which might be one of the coolest things ever.
 Ummm, is this real life?
 We’ve talked to Kelsie G. who was a Head Teacher in Mexico over the summer to tell us all about how cool this whole experience is ( and how to do it yourself):

 - Tell us about the cutie sea turtles!

 - Where in Mexico can you do this?